machellerogden/mediary/README.md

 In this case, an object with `d` was the only new value added to the patch.
 The rest of the object representation comes from the original object, `foo`.

-Warning!
-The original object will be deeply frozen upon cloning with mediary.
+*Warning:* The original object will be deeply frozen upon cloning with Mediary.
 This is to ensure immutability of the new "cloned" object.

 ```
 foo.a = "z";